Annulus theorem: The stable homeomorphism conjecture

 A homeomorphism of R^{n} is called stable if it is the composite of (a finite family of) homeomorphisms each of which is the identity on some non-empty open set.

 The stable homeomorphism conjecture states that every orientation-preserving homeomorphism of R^{n} is stable.
 Brown & Gluck (1964) previously showed that the stable homeomorphism conjecture is equivalent to the annulus conjecture, so it is true.

-Homeomorphisms which are the identity on some open region can be shown to be isotopic to the identity by Alexander's trick.
-So by composing these isotopies, every stable map is isotopic to the identity.
-Thus the stable homeomorphism theorem implies that the set of all orientation-preserving homeomorphisms of R^{n} is path-connected.
-This also means that the homeomorphism group of R^{n} has two path components and so its mapping class group is Z/2Z.